 You’ll also want to take the time to invest in pop-ups (the least annoying and most productive one being the exit-intent pop-up).

-Now let's look at the different stages that customers will be in when they're on you email list and the best ways to approach them to increase conversions.
+Now let's look at the different stages that customers will be in when they're on you email list and the best plan for customer acquisition and to reduce costs is to approach them to increase conversions.

 In the first stage, someone has signed up to be on your email list, but they haven’t purchased anything yet.